 Most of the users of these services are publishers.

 The Commercial Licensing team engages with current and potential licensees in a variety of ways.
-In 2019–20, they conducted 52 training sessions with a range of organisations around Australia.
+In 2020–21, this was affected by COVID-19.
+The team conducted 65 training sessions with a range of organisations around Australia.

-And the team participated in the following industry events:
+And the team participated in the following conferences Industry events:

-- Public Relations Institute of Australia (PRIA) Annual Conference – November 2019
+- Public Relations Institute of Australia (PRIA) – Online Annual conference October 2020

 Copyright Agency licenses the use of fine art and other artworks.
 Most of the artwork licences are pay-per-use (rather than ‘all of repertoire’).
 There are also ‘blanket’ licences that cover agreed uses for all artist members, in advance of the use.
 The uses are reported after the event.
 This type of licence is used in conjunction with long-term licence agreements and to assist administration of high volume uses.

-- Public galleries, auction houses and commercial licences contributed 70% of the licensing revenue this year, with commercial licences in home furnishings, architectural, merchandise, branding and event uses.
+- public galleries, auction houses and commercial licences contributed 78% of the licensing revenue this year, with commercial licences in home furnishings, architectural, rugs, merchandise, branding, fashion and event uses.